 Let’s move on to the point of this article, that is...

-What should I do when my page is too weak even if compared to the niche sites bucket?
+What should I do when my page is too weak (keyword difficulty score is too high) even if compared to the niche sites bucket?

 As usual, we have two ways of building credibility for the domain.
 You can agree for a long-term strategy—that is growing your content consistently on less popular keywords that will build topical relevance for the whole domain.
 Easy, right? :)